nmaekawa/ansible-role-iam-instance-profile/README.md

 used as is, without checking contents of existing policy.

 `instance_id_to_associate` instance-id of ec2 instance to be associated to instance profile being created.
 This is a separate step, see example below.
+If the instance is already associated to a profile (which name is not instance_profile_name), it fails; if is associated to a profile named instance_profile_name, it does nothing.

 example playbook